-- Applications should be received through ERAS by November 1st, although by then, most slots will be filled.
-Applications received after that time may or may not be reviewed.
+- Applications should be received through ERAS by November 1st, although by then, most interview slots may be filled.
+Applications received after that time, applications may or may not be reviewed.

 - While we do not have USMLE score requirements, it is strongly preferred that all exams are completed on the first attempt.
-Our current residents average scores on the exams is Step 1-230 and Step 2-234.
-Osteopathic applicants (DO) are able to apply with COMLEX exams.
+Our current intern class average USMLE scores is Step 1-236 and Step 2-245.

 - We would be happy to sponsor a J1 visa for those applicants needing visa sponsorship.
 Sorry, we are unable to sponsor an H1b visa.
 Should you have an advanced degree from a US medical school M.D./D.O. or US graduate school (M.P.H.), you will be able to start residency on an OPT visa through your school.
 Following that, you will then revert to a J1 visa.

 - Medical school graduation should be no more than 3 years ago.

 - Interviews are offered in mid-October and will take place late October through mid-January.

 - All our positions will be offered through the NRMP match.
 You should be ECFMG certified by the time the match list is submitted.

 - Due to insurance regulations, we are unable offer externship or observership positions.
 We are also unable to provide rotations for current medical students from outside of the USA.
 The current information is on the Henry Ford Hospital undergraduate medical education programs available here.

 - You must have passed USMLE/COMLEX Step 1, Step 2 CS and CK to start residency.

 - When determining if you should apply to this program, please keep in mind that we received over 3400 applications for 36 positions last year.
 ERAS is expensive and you need to apply wisely.
 It is ultimately your decision if you should apply to our program.